frederic-perez/AmE-dictionary/data/idioms.md

 __break your back__ To work extremely hard.
 __break your duck__ To do something for the first time.
 __breaking point__
+__bring (one) to one’s feet__ To make someone or an audience rise up applauding or cheering in approval or in salute to someone or something.
+(Usually refers to an audience.) _The finale brought the audience to its feet.
+Liz was brought to her feet by the playing of the national anthem._
 __bring (something) into effect__ :dart: To cause (something) to apply, begin operating, or take effect; to begin implementing or enforcing (something). _The new government has vowed to bring several policies into effect, aimed at helping struggling citizens get by._
 __bring a knife to a gunfigh__ To come poorly prepared or equipped for some task, goal, competition, or confrontation.
 Often used in the negative as a forewarning or piece of advice.
 __bring about__ :two: To cause something to happen. _That landmark civil rights case brought about great societal upheaval._